General information and occurrence

 Carpathian crude oil fields are mainly of the oil-gas type.
 The crude oil density ranges from 0.750 g/cm3 to 0.943 g/cm3 and the crude oil is allocated under sulfur-free type.
 The paraffin content varies from 3.5% to 7%.
 The resources of Carpathian oil fields are generally minor, depending on a size and a character of the structures which they are occurring in.
 The resources of the Carpathian fields have been significantly exhausted in the result of many years of exploitation.

-In the Carpathian Foredeep oil fields are related to traps in Miocene rocks, in Mesozoic sedimentary rocks of the platform type (mainly within Jurassic carbonate rocks, rarely within Cretaceous sandstones), usually overlain by the impermeable Miocene clayey sediments.
+In the Carpathian Foredeep oil fields are related mainly to the Mesozoic sedimentary rocks of the platform type (the Jurassic carbonate rocks, the Cretaceous sandstones) and in the autochthonic Miocene sediments.
 Most of these fields are of a layer type with stratigraphic, lithological or tectonic shielding.
 The crude oil of this region belong to the group of light and medium oils (with density ranging from 0.811 g/cm3 to 0.846 g/cm3).
 The paraffin content varies from 2.32% to 9.37% and the sulfur content from 0.45% to 0.85% on average.

 There are crude oil fields occurrying in Poland presented on the map.